trinitythai/trinitythai/README.md

 - 💻 I've made an Android app, built websites, and done lots of cool stuff though software engineering courses.
 I aspire to learn and continually grow as a computing scientist :)

 In my free time:
 - 🕺 For fun, I like to rock climb, read books, and jump horses!!
+I also really like Snoopy :))

 📫 Please reach out to me (I'm looking to break into industry): trinityythai@gmail.com or [Linkedin](https://www.linkedin.com/in/trinity-thai-902a6919a/)